Metal Detecting Ghost Towns

 Plan Ahead Before Metal Detecting Ghost Towns

 As always, be sure you are safe on your hunt.
-This is even more important when exploring a ghost town.
+This is even more important when metal detecting ghost towns.
 Many of the buildings and paths deteriorate because they are not maintained.
 The environment will eventually start to reclaim the area and hide hazards.

 It’s best to go with a friend or two and let others know your plans.

-Bring extra supplies.
+Bring extra supplies and bring the right equipment.
+Choose a reliable metal detector like the Minelab Equinox 800 or the Garrett AT Pro.
 Some ghost towns are in remote areas where there is no access to water or fuel.
 Getting stranded will ruin the hunt in a hurry.

 Ghost towns can be interesting places to explore and metal detect for history and treasure.
 With some research and planning, you are bound to find something exciting.